andrii-malakhovtsev/andrii-malakhovtsev/README.md

 <h2>Hi there, it's Andrii 👋</h2>

-👨‍🎓 I'm a student from Ukraine 🇺🇦 who has moved to the U.S. 🇺🇸 <br>
+- 👨‍🎓 &nbsp;I'm a student from Ukraine 🇺🇦 who has moved to the U.S. 🇺🇸 <br>
-✅ I like solving real-life annoyances and problems with coding <br>
+- ✅ &nbsp;I like solving real-life annoyances and problems with coding <br>
-💻 Open to new opportunities in software development jobs! <br>
+- 💻 &nbsp;Open to new opportunities in software development jobs! <br>
 <hr>
 <p align="center">
   <strong>